lowrycode/table-tennis-league/README.md

 ![Pages available for authenticated and unauthenticated users](readme-resources/images/user-authentication.jpg)

 The pages themselves have access restrictions:
-- If an authenticated user tries to access the Login or SignUp page, they are redirected to the Homepage.
+- If an authenticated user tries to access the Login or Signup page, they are redirected to the Homepage.
 - If an unauthenticated user tries to access the Logout page, they are redirected to the Homepage.

 These pages use custom templates while leveraging the functionality of the django-allauth library, such as form validation through enforcing username uniqueness, email uniqueness and strong passwords.
 The signup page was customized to make the email address a required field, ensuring the League Administrator can contact users if needed.